utkarshbaliyan/discord-clone/README.md

-you can find who website page looks like by the ss in demo folder
+you can find how website page looks like by the ss in demo folder